awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

  --filters 'Name=private-dns-name,Values=ip-10-0-0-101'
 ```

-Then you can retrieve the content of the log stream to analyze it by using the ``pcluster get-cluster-log-events`` command and passing the `--log-stream-name` corresponding to one of the key logs mentioned in the following section\.
+Then, you can retrieve the content of the log stream to analyze it by using the ``pcluster get-cluster-log-events`` command and passing the `--log-stream-name` corresponding to one of the key logs mentioned in the following section\.

 ```
 $ pcluster get-cluster-log-events --cluster-name mycluster \
 --region eu-west-1 --log-stream-name ip-10-0-0-13.i-04e91cc1f4ea796fe.cfn-init
 ```

-Note: The head and compute node log streams are also available in the CloudWatch Dashboard created within the cluster: [Amazon CloudWatch dashboard](Monitoring-v3.md#yaml-Monitoring-Logs-CloudWatch)\.
+Note: The head and compute node log streams are also available in the CloudWatch Dashboard that was created within the cluster: [Amazon CloudWatch dashboard](Monitoring-v3.md#yaml-Monitoring-Logs-CloudWatch)\.

 ### Key logs for debugging<a name="troubleshooting-v3-key-logs"></a>